What We Eat

 In the Espinhaço itself, the kitchen follows the land.

-Rice and beans are always close by.
+Arroz e feijão (rice and beans) are always close by.

 It’s simple food, cooked with time and care.